DHTMLX/gantt-docs/data/api/gantt_importfrommsproject.md

 importFromMSProject
 =============

-@todo: check description and improve

 @short:
-	imports an XML or MPP MS Project file to Gantt
+	converts an XML or MPP MS Project file to JSON

 @params: